-The Substance Use Prevention and Harm Reduction program offers a range of free bereavement support services for those who are grieving the loss of a Philadelphia resident due to substance use.
+Our bereavement program is called Philly HEALs (Healing and Empowerment After Loss).
+We offer a range of free support services for those who are grieving the loss of a loved one due to substance use.

 The overdose crisis has hit our city especially hard.
 Much of our work in Philadelphia has focused on trying to prevent overdoses and drug-related deaths.
 But our work should not — and does not — end there.
 Behind every death is a vast network of family and friends that are left shattered.
 Loved ones often face a complex grief experience that if left untreated can lead to trauma and other negative health consequences.

 Our bereavement support services offer a safe space in the form of peer support groups, grief counseling, bereavement support for peers and clinicians, and more.
 We approach our clients with empathy and a commitment to support them during this difficult time.

 An ode to Philly HEALs: reflecting on nearly four years of growth

 Please join us in honoring the beautiful souls we have tragically lost to substance use in the Philadelphia area through our ongoing virtual memorial site.

 Psychoeducational workshops on a variety of topics related to grief.